 |Nikon D610« »||optical||Y||3.2||921||fixed||n||1/4000s||6.0||Y||n||Nikon D610|

 One difference between the cameras concerns the presence of an on-board flash.
 The 1100D has one, while the 5D Mark III does not.
 While the built-in flash of the 1100D is not very powerful, it can at times be useful as a fill-in light.

-The 1100D writes its imaging data to SDXC cards, while the 5D Mark III uses Compact Flash cards.
+The 1100D writes its imaging data to SDXC cards, while the 5D Mark III uses Compact Flash or SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1100D only has one slot.

 Connectivity comparison: Canon 1100D vs 5D Mark III